andersonribeir/DECK-Equipe-Infiniter/README.md

 This project was bootstrapped with Create React App.

 Available Scripts
-In the project directory, you can run:
+Extract the archives .zip (is possible a .zip in other .zip because github) In the project directory, you can run:

 npm install -g create-react-app